rithvikgujjula/phone-captcha/README.md

 [![Build][travis-image]][travis-url]

 A random 4-digit code is played to the caller, which then must be entered in on their keypad for the call to connect.
-After the caller has successfully entered the code, they are whitelisted, and are not required to enter a code on subsequent calls.
+After the caller has successfully entered the code, they are blacklisted, and are not required to enter a code on subsequent calls.

 This app uses the Twilio programmable voice API.